These are the Best True Wireless Earbuds to buy in 2021

 These are the Best True Wireless Earbuds in September: Sony, Apple, Samsung, and more!

-If you consume a lot of media on the go or if you listen to your favorite tracks while commuting, having a good pair of TWS or True Wireless Earbuds can be just as important as having an awesome smartphone.
-There’s a fine line between having cheap earbuds that just allow you to listen to your music, and using good ones that allow you to actually be able to enjoy your music to the fullest.
+If you consume a lot of media on the go or listen to your favorite tracks while commuting, having a good pair of TWS or True Wireless Earbuds can be just as important as having an awesome smartphone.
+There’s a fine line between having cheap earbuds that just allow you to listen to your music, and having good ones that allow you to actually be able to enjoy your music to the fullest.
 But earbuds don’t necessarily have to be expensive for them to be good, and there are a lot of examples of this.
 So if you want some good earbuds that actually give you the most out of your music, then you’ll want to give our list of the very best true wireless earbuds a good close look.

 Navigate this guide:

 - Best for Most People: Samsung Galaxy Buds 2

 - Best for Working Out: Jabra Elite Active 75t

 - Best Premium: Sennheiser Momentum True Wireless 2